sonal-raj/STORM-NEO4J-REST-JAVA/README.md

 Trivia
 -------
-= Test Code for Storm Configuration testing
+# Test Code for Storm Configuration testing
-= Combination with Neo4j Graph Database for efficent real time Traversals in graphs.
+# Combination with Neo4j Graph Database for efficent real time
+  Traversals in graphs.
+# Using the REST API for Storm-Neo4j communications